BerkZerker/Project-MORPH/README.md

 ```

 This example:
-1. Creates a sequence of 5 tasks with increasingly rotated MNIST digits
+1. Creates a sequence of text classification tasks with different domains (e.g., news articles, reviews, social media)
 2. Trains the model sequentially on each task
 3. Measures catastrophic forgetting on previous tasks
-4. Visualizes how experts are created and specialized during training
+4. Visualizes how experts are created and specialized during training for different text domains

 ### GPU Training